browsermedia/browsercms/README.markdown

 2. Safari 3.2+ (Mac, Windows) - Works, with some minor layout problems.
 3. Internet Explorer 7+ (Windows) - Mostly functional, though there are a number of layout issues in the admin.

-The next releases will be aimed at tightning up the admin for both Safari and IE7+.
+The next releases will be aimed at tightening up the admin for both Safari and IE7+.
 We will not be supporting the admin UI for IE6, or other browsers not explicitly listed above.

 ## Getting Started
 Before you can use BrowserCMS, you will need to install the gem.
-See the Getting Started guide at http://browsercms.org/doc/guides/html/getting_started.html, or packaged with this source code (under doc/guides/html/getting_started.html)
+See the Getting Started guide at http://guides.browsercms.org/getting_started.html, or packaged with this source code (under doc/guides/html/getting_started.html)

 ## License
 BrowserCMS is released under a LGPL license, and is copyright 1998-2009 BrowserMedia.
 The complete copyright can be found in COPYRIGHT.txt, and copy of the license can be found in LICENSE.txt.